 Circular structures provide a construct of equal height and width to fit snugly in these pages.
 Rectangular structures harmonize with the square in various ways, for example, by bisecting it.

-Contemplating how the human figure fits into a square image usually involves compressing the body, or foreshortening it through perspective, to fit the proportions.
+Contemplating how the human figure fits into square format photography usually involves compressing the body, or foreshortening it through perspective, to fit the proportions.
 However, there is another method: balancing the subject and background in such a way that a square crop is the most compelling arrangement.

 The cement structure’s light, smooth surface reflects ample light, glowing in the afternoon sun.
 The deep shadows of the late hour emphasize the shapes of both the subject and her surroundings, adding drama.